-By Mike Cobb, Director of Engineering
+By Mike Cobb, DriveSavers Director of Engineering

 If holiday travel is on your mind, then it’s also a good idea to protect your data while you’re away from business or home.

-Here are some tips to keep your important data safe from harm’s way.
+Here are some tips to keep your important data safe from harm’s way:

 First and foremost, make sure you have everything important backed up.
 A backup is just a copy, stored in at least one other location for safekeeping.
 Your backup can be on a nearby hard drive.
 Or, it can be stored online with a commercial backup company.
-Two copies in two locations means your data is much more likely to survive a single failure.
+Two copies in two locations will mean your data is much more likely to survive a single failure.

-DriveSavers recommends a backup strategy like three, two, one: Three copies of your data on two different types of media and at least one copy kept off-site.
 This means storing one copy of your data on your own computer’s hard drive as your working data, keeping a copy of that same data on another local storage device, like an external drive, and a third copy on another drive kept off-site or saved to a cloud storage solution.